jgrashorn/BridgeFEM/README.md

 - **💾 Data persistence**: Complete simulation configurations saved to JSON
 - **🔍 Operational Modal Analysis**: GPU-accelerated system identification from ambient data

+## Disclaimer!

+As is evident by the heavy use of emojis in the readme and throughout the examples, many parts of this code (and nearly all of the documentation) were created using LLMs.
+The core functionality should work as intended, but there might be errors in the explanations.

 ## 🚀 Quick Start

 ### Installation